-Whether you’re moving for a new job, or looking at buying a house in Japan for a fresh start, you need to make sure you have all your paperwork in order before you pack your bags.
+Whether you’re moving for a new job, or looking at buying a house there for a fresh start, you need to make sure you have all your paperwork in order before you pack your bags and emigrate to Japan.

 Do you need a visa to live in Japan?

 British citizens don’t require a visa to enter Japan, and can stay for up to 90 days without a tourist visa.
 While you can apply for an extension, if you’re planning to work in Japan then you will need a visa.

 A working holiday visa allows anyone aged between 18 and 30 to stay in Japan for up to a year, and means you can work while you’re in the country.
 Numbers for this type of visa are limited – just 1,000 a year - so apply in advance if you’re relying on the opportunity to work in Japan while you’re there or supplementing funds for a round the world trip.

 For a standard work visa, the exact details depend on your profession but you’ll need a certificate of eligibility from a Japanese employer which shows that you have an offer.
 Once you have received the visa, you must travel to Japan within three months.
 Once you’ve arrived, you must register within 14 days as a temporary resident for the visa to remain valid.

 If you have lived and worked in Japan for ten years, and are already registered as a resident, then you can apply for permanent residency.
 For many people, you are required to live in Japan for ten years before you can apply, but there are some exceptions.
 If you have a Highly Skilled Professional work visa, you can apply after three years.
 New rules introduced in March 2019 reduced this to just one year for anyone with multiple degrees who earn a high salary.